Market Exclusivity Period definition

 Market Exclusivity Period means that period of time with respect to a particular country in the MN Territory during which MN has the exclusive legal right to market Licensed Products pursuant to regulations of such country’s governing health authority and during which no Generic Competition exists.

-Market Exclusivity Period refers to any exclusive marketing rights granted by the FDA or other U.S. government agency or Foreign Equivalent for a specified period upon approval of a drug, including but not limited to exclusive marketing rights as may be granted under Orphan Drug Exclusivity, Generating Antibiotic Incentives Now Exclusivity, and/or Pediatric Exclusivity, or applicable Foreign Equivalent.
+Market Exclusivity Period means any exclusive marketing rights granted by the FDA or another regulatory agency, considered on a country by country basis in the Territory for a specified period based on Regulatory Approval of a Licensed Product, including but not limited to exclusive marketing rights as may be granted under New Product Exclusivity, Orphan Drug Exclusivity and/or Pediatric Exclusivity.

 Examples of Market Exclusivity Period in a sentence